Smiling woman and colleagues clapping in a meeting room.

 Two female professionals appearing to be having a work discussion with a laptop and paperwork at a desk

-Ageism often intersects with other forms of discrimination, such as gender and racial biases, making it essential for DE&I strategies to address these issues collectively.
-The report also reveals a gender disparity in age discrimination experiences:
+Ageism often intersects with other forms of discrimination, such as gender bias, highlighting the need for DE&I strategies to tackle these issues collectively.
+The report also reveals a gender disparity in age-related discrimination:

 Related: How to hire to improve gender diversity in the workplace